modelica-3rdparty/ExternalMedia/README.md

 load the library.
 If your Modelica tool is able to find a matching precompiled binary for your configuration, you should now be able to run the examples.

-### Missing library problems and compilation instructions
+### Compiling ExternalMedia from sources

-If your Modelica tool cannot find the provided binaries or if you use an unsupported compiler, you can build the ExternalMedia files yourself.
+ExternalMedia extensively relies of external functions using code from pre-compiled dynamic libraries.
+The released versions include binaries for Windows and Linux, supporting CoolProp and FluidProp.
+If you want to experiment with other external codes or operating systems, you can build the ExternalMedia binary libraries yourself.
 All you need to compile ExternalMedia, besides your C/C++ compiler, is the [CMake software](https://cmake.org/) by Kitware.
 If you would like to include the CoolProp library, you also need a working Python installation.